mghazwi/exp-elgamal/README.md

 * re-encryption (key switching)
 * decryption

-as well as universally verifiable proofs:

-This library was written and used for the paper[TODO](https://todo.com)
+This library was written and used for the paper [TODO](https://todo.com)